 - Write a story which involves a mistake in the sending or receiving of a message.

-24 marks are given for style and accuracy: The plot is well-defined and strongly developed with features of fiction writing such as description characterization and effective climax and convincing details.
+16 marks are given for content and structure: The plot is well-defined and strongly developed with features of fiction writing such as description characterization and effective climax and convincing details.

 Tips for the Narrative

 - Write from personal experience, and make it interesting.

 - Avoid zombies, aliens, and monsters